- Departments & Services

 Other active energy projects include energy efficiency upgrades in buildings and infrastructure, exploring large-scale solar projects, and transitioning from steam to more efficient hot-water heating.

 At its March 2021 meeting, Dartmouth's Board of Trustees approved creation of an Infrastructure Renewal Fund (IRF) to address critical infrastructure upgrades and renewal.
 With funding from a percentage of supplemental endowment distribution, the IRF will fund projects that meet certain infrastructure renewal criteria which include:

 All projects funded by the IRF will be reviewed and approved by trustees as part of the annual capital budget.

-The Sustainable Energy Program is being led by an Energy Steering Committee: Abbe Bjorklund, Director of Engineering & Utilities; Susan Boutwell, Senior Director for Content; Julie Findley, COO of Campus Services; Scott Frew, Asst.
-VP for Finance and Treasury Management; Scott Hening, Energy Program Manager; Josh Keniston, VP of Campus Services; Rosi Kerr; Director of Sustainability; Rick Mills, EVP of Finance & Administration; Frank Roberts, AVP of Facilities Operations & Management; Mike Wagner, CFO and VP for Finance
+The Sustainable Energy Program is being led by an Energy Steering Committee: Abbe Bjorklund, Director of Engineering & Utilities; Susan Boutwell, Senior Director for Content; Julie Findley, COO of Campus Services; Scott Frew, Chief Financial Officer; Scott Hening, Energy Program Manager; Josh Keniston, SVP of Capital Planning and Campus Operations; Rosi Kerr; Director of Sustainability; and Frank Roberts, AVP of Facilities Operations & Management